filsifetto/TDT4120/README.md

 Each problem solution follows the naming convention: `problem_name.cpp` (or `.py`, `.java`, etc.), with optional problem number prefix for easy reference.

-## Usage
+## What's This For?

-This repository is primarily for personal learning and practice.
-Feel free to:
+This repository is a few things:

-- Add your own solutions to CSES problems
+- **My Learning Log**: A place where I document how I solve problems and what I learn along the way
-- Experiment with different algorithmic approaches
+- **Learning Together**: If you're also learning algorithms, maybe you'll find some useful insights or approaches here
-- Use it as a reference for algorithm implementations
+- **Reference**: A personal collection of implementations and techniques I can come back to
-- Track your progress through the CSES Problem Set
+- **Progress Tracker**: A way to see how I'm progressing through different algorithmic topics

 ## License